Mengniu Dairy: 2008 Chinese milk scandal

 Mengniu was among those named for having powdered milk samples which tested positive for melamine.
 The company recalled tainted powdered milks and apologised to the public.
 Trading in Mengniu shares on the Hong Kong Stock Exchange was suspended on 17 September.
 Shares in other dairy companies fell strongly the next day.
 On discovery that their liquid milk was also contaminated, Mengniu was stripped of its status as 'Chinese national brands'.

 Mengniu, whose products tested negative in Hong Kong government tests, was immediately de-listed by supermarket chains after tests showed that contaminated samples had been found on the mainland.
 Mengniu's CFO attempted to reassure consumers by offering a no-quibble refund on all products, and by drinking liquid milk in front of reporters.
 He also said that its export products were less likely to be contaminated.
 This comment spurred accusations on Internet bulletin boards that the company's preferential export policies was because it thought Chinese lives were cheaper than foreigners'.

 On 17 September 2008, Hong Kong Stock Exchange suspended trading in shares of China Mengniu Dairy Co.
 Ltd.

 In 2011 Mengniu Dairy stated that moldy cattle feed led to excessive toxin levels in its milk.

 Mengniu Arla

 In 2006, China Mengniu Co.
 Ltd teamed up with Arla Foods, the largest producer of dairy products in Scandinavia, to produce and distribute solid milk products in China, including Hong Kong and Macau.
 The Chinese dairy products maker said it would hold 50 percent of the venture, while Arla Foods would own 48 percent.
 The joint venture company was named Mengniu Arla.

-After the company's products tasted positive for melamine, CEO Peder Tuborgh, Arla Foods, said: "The situation is extremely distressing for all the families who need milk of the highest quality to feed their children.
+After the company's products tested positive for melamine, CEO Peder Tuborgh, Arla Foods, said: "The situation is extremely distressing for all the families who need milk of the highest quality to feed their children.
 It is extremely important that we get to the bottom of the problem so that consumers' safety can be guaranteed and confidence in the Chinese dairy industry maintained, together with Mengniu and the authorities, we're doing everything we can to safeguard quality."